Utaite: Youtaite

 Youtaite is a term for a utaite who is not Japanese, and also refers to the larger international offshoot of the main utaite culture in Japan.
-Youtaite typically adopt many of the same characteristics as their Japanese counterparts, such as not showing their face and using a persona; they may cover Vocaloid songs in their original Japanese despite not being able to speak the language, or write translated lyrics ("translyrics") to sing in their own language.
+Youtaite typically adopt many of the same characteristics as their Japanese counterparts, such as not showing their face and using a persona; they may cover Japanese-language Vocaloid songs using the original lyrics despite not being able to speak the language, or they may write translated lyrics ("translyrics") to sing in their own language.
 An example of a famous youtaite who covers Vocaloid songs in English is JubyPhonic.